-This quarterly financial report provides an assessment of JCCBI's operations and financial position for the quarter completed on December 31, 2016 (Q3).
-It must be read in conjunction with the unaudited Interim Financial Statements and accompanying notes contained in this document, as well as with the audited Annual Financial Statements and supporting notes contained in JCCBI's Annual Report for 2015-2016.
+This quarterly financial report provides an assessment of JCCBI's operations and financial position for the quarter ended June 30, 2017 (Q1).
+It must be read in conjunction with the unaudited Interim Financial Statements and accompanying notes contained in this document, as well as with the audited Annual Financial Statements and supporting notes contained in JCCBI's Annual Report for 2016-2017.